jwjacobson/llm_service_api/README.md

 ### Token — `POST /api/token/`

-Get an access token and a refresh token.
-The username and password must correspond to a user you've created with the Signup API.
+Gets an access token and a refresh token.
+The username and password must correspond to a user you've created with the Signup endpoint.

 **JSON:**
 ```json